-The Conference Report to H.R.
-4520 also contains a provision that will reduce the recovery period for second-generation leasehold improvements placed in service after the date of enactment through 2005 from 39.5 to 15 years.
-NAREIT, along with many other national real estate organizations, has long sought a permanent reduction in the recovery period for leasehold improvements from 39.5 years to the more realistic 15 years.
+H.R.
+4520 also contains a provision that reduces from 39 to 15 years the recovery period for second-generation leasehold improvements placed in service between October 22, 2004 and December 31, 2005.
+NAREIT, along with many other national real estate organizations, has long sought a permanent reduction in the recovery period for leasehold improvements.